ObjectForesight: Predicting Future 3D Object Trajectories from Human Videos: Method

-Diffusion-based modeling is well suited to 3D interaction dynamics.
+\textbf{Why Diffusion?} Diffusion-based modeling is well suited to 3D interaction dynamics.
 Given identical 3D conditioning, multiple future motions can be plausible (e.g., a mug can be picked up, slid, or rotated).
 Our DiT captures this inherently one-to-many nature while encouraging temporally smooth, physically plausible trajectories.
-In our experiments, it yields more plausiblegeometrically consistent predictions than an autoregressive transformer baseline trained on the same object-centric representation.
+In our experiments, it yields more plausible and geometrically consistent predictions than an autoregressive transformer baseline trained on the same object-centric representation. \\